-I'm a lecturer (the UK equivalent of an assistant professor) in the Department of Philosophy at the University of Sheffield specializing in the philosophy of cognitive science and mind.
+I'm a lecturer (the UK equivalent of an assistant professor) in the Department of Philosophy at the University of Sheffield specializing in the philosophy of cognitive science and mind I am also an associate director of the Hang Seng Centre for Cognitive Studies.
 In my work I try and understand how creatures like us come to think about and perceive time.
 I also study issues in the philosophy of cognitive science more generally (esp. issues regarding mental representation), philosophy of science (esp. kinds in cognitive science), philosophy of language, and metaphysics.

 At Sheffield I teach modules in the philosophy of science, epistemology, and philosophy of cognitive science (also as part of the Cognitive Studies program).
 Email me if you're curious about what I'm teaching!